zalyoung/gitlab-handbook/content/handbook/people-group/promotions-transfers.md

 1. Audit all job change requests and ensure the changes are captured in the Payroll tracker.
 1. In case of `Job Title Specialty` change requests, managers will reach out to the People Connect Team [HelpLab](https://helplab.gitlab.systems/esc?id=emp_taxonomy_topic&topic_id=14aff309478c069067429ee0026d4372) to have a team members `Speciality` updated in Workday.
     - The People Connect Team member should check whether the title already exists in Workday.
-If not, check whether the `Job Speciality` has been added to the respective departments Handbook page or if the People Connect Team members are tagged in a respective issue to have it added.
-If unclear, reach out to the [respective People Business Partner](/handbook/people-group#people-business-partner-alignment-to-division)
+If not, check whether the `Job Speciality` has been added to the respective departments Handbook page (example: [https://handbook.gitlab.com/handbook/engineering/development/enablement/data_stores/search/](/handbook/engineering/development/enablement/data_stores/search/)) or if the People Connect Team members are tagged in a respective issue to have it added.
+If unclear, reach out to the [respective People Business Partner](/handbook/people-group/people-business-partners/#people-business-partner-alignments)

 ## Department Transfers